25 Common German Idioms to Sound Like a Native

 9. Den Nagel auf den Kopf treffen

-Literally: To hit the nail on the head
+Literal translation: To hit the nail on the head

-English Equivalent: To hit the nail on the head
+English equivalent: To hit the nail on the head

 Du hast recht!
 Du hast den Nagel auf den Kopf getroffen.